US resumes funding to UN agency for Palestinian refugees - WTMJ

 “The United States is pleased to announce that, working with Congress, we plan to restart U.S. economic, development, and humanitarian assistance for the Palestinian people,” Secretary of State Antony Blinken said in a statement.
 He said the money includes $75 million in economic and development assistance in the West Bank and Gaza, $10 million for peacebuilding programs and $150 million for UNRWA.

-Blinken maintained U.S. support was key to advancing American interests in the region.
+Blinken maintained that U.S. support to the Palestinians is key to advancing American interests in the region.

 “U.S. foreign assistance for the Palestinian people serves important U.S. interests and values,” he said.
 “It provides critical relief to those in great need, fosters economic development, and supports Israeli-Palestinian understanding, security coordination and stability.
 It also aligns with the values and interests of our allies and partners.”